Fun in the Sun!

 6930 Sylvania Ave.
 419-882-8313

 Park facilities open year-round.
-Fee for swimming, pond is open for swimming Memorial Day weekend.
+Fee for swimming, sand beach opens for swimming Memorial Day weekend, May 29, 2021.
 Park hours vary, see the site for hours all year.
 This 60-acre park has everything from a sandy beach to fishing*.
 Fun little boats are available for rent.
 Has a great playground for younger kids.
 The perfect place to roller blade, hike, push a stroller, picnic, and enjoy the warm weather season.
 Concession machines and restrooms.
 No pets.
 Sylvania residents get in free. *Fishing licenses are required for everyone over 16.

 6465 Sylvania Ave.
 419-885-4485

-Outdoor pool (opens on Memorial Day weekend, closes Labor Day weekend) with high dive, baby pool, outdoor basketball and tennis courts.
+Outdoor pool (opens on May 29, 2021, closes Labor Day weekend) with high dive, baby pool, outdoor basketball and tennis courts.
 Membership is required, and brings year-round fun and recreation for the whole family.
 The pool is now heated.
 Non-members can purchase a membership at the pool and then dive into fun!
-Non-members will NOT be permitted to purchase day passes this year.

 Highland Meadows Golf Club